-Because it’s practically hard to establish a relationship with a narcissist, you spent a lot of time examining their behavior and character to try to understand the curveballs they kept throwing at you.
+Because it’s practically difficult to establish a relationship with a narcissist, you spend a lot of time examining their behavior and character to try to understand the curveballs they keep throwing at you.
 This compulsive pattern of analysis will continue after you leave your abusive relationship until you push it to stop.

 #2.
 Don’t Try to Reason With Yourself.

 To keep the peace and justify sticking with your narcissist through all those dysfunctional challenges, you had to make excuses for their behavior, minimize their abuse, reinterpret their lies, and tiptoe around their self-delusions.
 You’ll start reasoning again when you miss them now—and you will—thinking, “Oh, they’re not that horrible.”

 Your nervous system is probably still firing along those lines because your narcissist kept you on edge for months or years.
 Leaving could also trigger new stresses or fears, exacerbating your anxiety.
 Furthermore, sex has ceased, so you no longer have the dopamine and oxytocin that were keeping your head above water.

 Yoga, dancing, swimming, and other forms of exercise are all good options.
 Every day, whenever you need it, do something.
 (Here are some ideas for self-care following a breakup.)

 A relationship with a narcissist is all about power.
 You don’t have it; they do.
 You scurry around, attempting to normalize everything, but you never achieve it because they want you to scurry so they can jerk your chain whenever they want.
 This doesn’t sound very good, and it was, but it did help pass the time.
 There’s a vast, empty gap in your days now that no one is doing that.
 Life isn’t quite as interesting as it once was.

 What are red flags in long term relationship?